Skip to main content

 Oregon law requires you to serve these documents to ODHS by personal service, registered, or certified mail with return receipt.
 Once service is complete, documents may then be e-mailed to nondepartmental.adoptions@odhsoha.oregon.gov.

-ODHS will review the petition and accompanying documents.
-We may issue a waiver of the 90-day waiting period, adoption home study or placement report if the court determines the child being adopted is not an Indian child.
+ODHS will review the petition and documents.
+We may issue a waiver of the 90-day waiting period, adoption home study or placement report if the court determines the child being adopted does not have Native American heritage.
 ODHS must submit an Indian Child Welfare Act (ICWA) Compliance Report and the correct waivers to the court before the adoption is finalized.

 Mail documents to: